Spectral gaps of random graphs and applications: Applications to stochastic topology

-As we will see, Theorem \ref{thm:ergap_giant} is extremely useful in the study of random topological spaces and random groups.
+As we will see, Theorem \ref{thm:ergap_giant} is useful in the study of random topological spaces and random groups.
 We now provide several examples where this theorem yields sharp results.
 All of these new results depend on the combination of the spectral gap theorem with ``Garland's method'' and its refinements by Ballman and \'Swi\k{a}tkowski \cite{BS}, and by \.Zuk \cite{Zuk,zuk2}.

 {\bf $\bullet$ Kazhdan's property (T).} Linial and Meshulam~\cite{LM06} introduce an analogous measure $Y_2(n,p)$ to the binomial random graph for random $2$-dimensional simplicial complexes.
 This is the probability distribution on all simplicial complexes with vertex set $[n]=\{1,2,\dots,n\}$, with complete $1$-skeleton (i.e.\ with all possible $n \choose 2$ edges), and such that each of the ${n \choose 3}$ possible $2$-dimensional faces are included independently with probability $p$.
 We use the notation $Y \sim Y_2(n,p)$ to indicate a complex drawn from this distribution.
+We will call an edge \emph{isolated} if no triangle contains it.

-We first prove a structure theorem for the random fundamental group, for a certain range of $p$.
+We prove here a structure theorem for the random fundamental group, for a certain range of $p$.

 \begin{theorem} Suppose $\delta > 0$ is fixed,

 and $Y \sim Y_2(n,p)$.
 Then w.h.p.\ $\pi_1(Y)$ is isomorphic to the free product of a (T) group $G$, and a free group $F$, where the free group $F$ has one generator for every isolated edge in $Y$. \end{theorem}